-- ensure the health and safety of their employees and anyone else on the premises or taking part in school activities (this includes all pupils).
-This responsibility extends to those staff and others leading activities taking place off-site, such as visits, outings or field trips - ensure health and safety policies and risk assessments are inclusive of the needs of pupils with medical conditions - make sure the medical conditions policy is effectively monitored and evaluated and regularly updated - provide indemnity for staff who volunteer to administer medication to pupils with medical conditions.
+Ensuring the health and safety of their employees and anyone else on the premises or taking part in school activities (this includes all pupils).
+This responsibility extends to those staff and others leading activities taking place off-site, such as visits, outings or field trips

+- Ensuring health and safety policies and risk assessments are inclusive of the needs of pupils with medical conditions - Providing indemnity for staff who volunteer to administer medication to pupils with medical conditions.